 Do Not Call Me Paul: After Eddie Adams takes the stage name of "Dirk Diggler" he insists that everyone call him that all the time.

 Dumb Is Good: Almost all of Jack Horner's cast members exude sweetness and amiable natures.
 But none of them are the sharpest tools in the box.
 Especially not the bumbling, loveable oaf that is Reed Rothchild.
+In one of his Establishing Character Moments, Reed is introduced to Dirk at the pool party, with Dirk being described as "the new boy on the street"; Reed interprets this literally, assuming Dirk lives on the same street as Jack.

 Even Evil Has Standards: 'Evil' might be a bit strong, but while Jack Horner has little problem with the Colonel's obvious penchant for teenage girls who are clearly somewhere below the statutory age-of-consent limit, he is utterly disgusted and breaks with him completely upon discovering that the Colonel's tastes extend to pre-pubescent children.